Natural burial

-Natural burial is the interment of the body of a dead person in the soil in a manner that does not inhibit decomposition but allows the body to be naturally recycled.
-It is an alternative to typical contemporary Western burial methods and modern funerary customs.
+Natural burial is the interment of the body of a dead person in the soil or a body of water in a manner that does not inhibit decomposition but allows the body to be naturally recycled.
+It is an alternative to burial methods and funerary customs.

-The body may be prepared without chemical preservatives or disinfectants such as embalming fluid, which are designed to inhibit the microbial decomposers that break the body down.
+The body may be prepared without chemical preservatives or disinfectants, such as embalming fluid, which are designed to inhibit the microbial decomposers that break the body down.
 It may be buried in a biodegradable coffin, casket, or shroud.
 The grave does not use a burial vault or outer burial container that would prevent the body's contact with soil.
 The grave should be shallow enough to allow microbial activity similar to that found in composting.

-Natural burials can take place both on private land (subject to regulations) and in any cemetery that will accommodate the vault-free technique.
+Natural burial grounds have been used throughout human history and are used in many countries.

+History

+Although natural burials present themselves as a relatively modern concept in Western societies, they have been practiced for many years in different cultures out of "religious obligation, necessity, or tradition".
+For example, many Muslims perform natural burial out of a duty to their religion.
+Others, like those in African countries, bury naturally because they cannot afford the cost of embalming.
+In China, the Cultural Revolution saw the popularity of burial rise over cremation.
+Truly natural burials also include the burial of bodies within tree roots in the Amazon rainforest in Peru, and burying the deceased in the Tanzanian bush.
+According to Nature, the earliest known human burial dates back to the Middle Stone Age (about 74,000 – 82,000 years ago) of a toddler in what is now Kenya.